EXPLAINER: Why rising rates are unsettling Wall Street

 WHY DO RATES AFFECT STOCK PRICES?

-When trying to figure out what a stock’s price should be, investors often look at two things: how much cash the company will generate and how much to pay for each $1 of that cash.
+When trying to figure out what a stock’s price should be, investors often look at two things: how much cash the company will make and how much to pay for each $1 of that cash.
 When interest rates are low and bonds are paying little, investors are willing to pay more for that second part.
-Consider a stock like Apple or another Big Tech company, which will likely keep generating large amounts of cash many years into the future.
-It’s more worthwhile to wait a long time for that if a 10-year Treasury is paying less in the meantime.
+They’re not losing out on much income if they had put that money in a Treasury instead.

 AND NOW THAT RATES ARE RISING?